 Appointing a nominee director can provide you with some added protection against public exposure and scrutiny from the authorities.
 Yet, you may find it difficult to open a business bank account under the nominee structure.

 Before making a decision, it is important to consider these factors and consult with an experienced corporate service provider.
-If you decide that a nominee director is a right choice for your business, then it is important to choose someone with the right skills and experience.
+If you decide that a nominee director is the right choice for your business, then it is important to choose someone with the right skills and experience.

 Disclaimer: While BBCIncorp strives to make the information on this website as timely and accurate as possible, the information itself is for reference purposes only.
 You should not substitute the information provided in this article for competent legal advice.
 Feel free to contact BBCIncorp’s customer services for advice on your specific cases.